mujahidi/acf-typography/readme.txt

 == Upgrade Notice ==

+= 3.1.0 =
+* [NEW] Google Fonts support for ACF Options
+* [BUG] Different font weights were not enqueued when used in a repeater field

 = 3.0.0 =
 Added support for Google Fonts.
 This upgrade also introduces plugin functions.

 == Changelog ==
+= 3.1.0 =
+* [NEW] Google Fonts support for ACF Options
+* [BUG] Different font weights were not enqueued when used in a repeater field

 = 3.0.0 =
 * [NEW] Introduces functions and shortcode
 * [NEW] Hides nonselected properties in fieldgroup edit page